This post documents my final project for User Experience Design with June Ahn

 Touchscreen devices like the iPhone and iPad open up additional new possibilities for melodic interfaces.
 Many mobile apps continue to use the piano keyboard for note input, but some take advantage of the touchscreen’s unique affordances.
 One such is Thumbjam, which enables the user to divide the screen into slices of arbitrary thickness that can map to any arbitrary combination of notes.

 The app offers hundreds of preset scales to choose from.
 The user may have a small range of notes, each of which is large and easy to distinguish, or a huge range of notes, each of which occupies a narrow strip of screen area.
 Furthermore, the screen can be split to hold four different scales, played from four different instruments.
 While all of this configurability is liberating, it is also overwhelming.
-Also, the scales are one-dimensional lines; there is no easy way to play chords and arpeggios.
+Also, the scales are arranged along one-dimensional lines; there is no easy way to play chords and arpeggios.

 Is the aQW’s potential obvious enough to draw in explorers and educators?
 Will it be adopted as a tool for self-teaching?
 Does it invite playful exploration and experimentation?
 Is it satisfying for real-world musical usage?
 Is the UI self-explanatory, or at least discoverable?
 Is the music theory content discoverable?
 Have we identified the right user persona(s)?
 Is the aQW really a tool for beginners?
 Or is it an intermediate music theory learning tool?
 Or an advanced composition tool?
 Is the approach of a “playlist” of example songs the right one?
 Which songs, artists and genres should we include on the landing page?
 How many presets should we include?
 Should we limit it to a few, or should we offer a large, searchable database?
 And how do we deal with the fact that many songs require multiple scales to play?